 The 2nd Gordon Scout Group was established in 1934.
-The two-level hall is located amongst natural bushland and is well equipped with kayaks, Canadian canoes, customised trailers, Scouting and outdoor adventure equipment including tents, ropes and camping gear.
+Our two-level hall is set amongst natural bushland and is well equipped with kayaks, Canadian canoes, customised trailers, Scouting and outdoor adventure equipment including tents, ropes and camping gear.
 Boys and girls are welcome.
 The 2nd Gordon Scout Group is adjacent to the Rosedale Road Bridge and conveniently located within a short walk of Gordon East Public School. read more >>

-Age Groups and Meeting Times
+Sections and Meeting Times

 The 2nd Gordon Scout Group has the following sections open to both boys and girls, and meets during school terms:

-- Cubs – age 7 ½ to 11, Mondays from 6.30pm to 8.00pm
+- Cubs – age 8 to 11, Mondays from 6.30pm to 8.00pm

-- Scouts – age 10 ½ to 15, Fridays from 7.30pm to 9.30pm
+- Scouts – age 11 to 15, Fridays from 7.30pm to 9.30pm

-- Venturers – age 14 ½ to 18, Wednesdays from 7.30pm to 9.30pm
+- Venturers – age 15 to 18, Wednesdays from 7.30pm to 9.30pm

 - Rovers – age 18 to 25, Tuesdays from 7.30pm to 9.30pm